Mandalay Bay: 2017 mass shooting

 On October 1, 2017, gunman Stephen Paddock opened fire from his room on the hotel's 32nd floor.
 He targeted concertgoers attending a music festival, located diagonally across from the resort.
-He killed 60 people and wounded 867 others, before killing himself as authorities approached his room.
+He killed 60 people and wounded approximately 867 others, before killing himself as authorities approached his room.
 The incident is the deadliest mass shooting by a lone gunman in U.S. history.

 Mandalay Bay remained open following the shooting.
 Hospitality experts believed the massacre would have only a minimal impact on the resort's revenue.
 Several hundred workers, out of 7,400, were laid off as a result of decreased visitation due to the shooting.
 MGM had also paused its marketing of the resort after the incident, which contributed to profit losses.
 Finances gradually improved, with a near-full recovery in 2019.

 Resort security was increased as a result of the shooting, while MGM announced that it had no plans to rent Paddock's suite out to future guests.
 Floors 31 through 34 were renumbered as 56 through 59.
 Numerous lawsuits were filed against MGM by the shooting survivors, alleging inadequate preventative measures at Mandalay Bay.
 The company and plaintiffs eventually settled for $800 million.